naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ## Benchmarks and Performance improvements in opensource Virtual Infra.

-[Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance in virtual infrastructure.
+[Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance on virtual infrastructure.
 This paper mainly compares the throughput of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC,.. etc on hypervisors like kvm.
-Along with kernel,other key components like virtual switch throughput also covered.
+Apart from kernel,other key virtual infra components like virtual switch throughput are also covered.
 In each benchmark the bottlenecks and corresponding solution was highlighted.
 This paper was limited only to the opensource virtual infrastructure software components like Jiny,Linux, kvm, qemu, virtual switches(linux bridge,userspace switch,ovs,snabb),DPDK..etc.
 There are lot of performance centric areas like storage,memory.. etc  yet to be explored.

-**About me**
+**About me:**
  I have started Jiny Kernel almost 5 years back from scratch, Along with Jiny development, these Benchmarks are added or developed over the period of time.
-The paper highlights performance improvements in areas like pagecache suitable for Hadoop workloads, IPC improvements for multi threaded apps, Network throughput improvements for vm's communication within same host suitable for NFV,..etc.
+The paper highlights performance improvements in areas like pagecache suitable for Hadoop workloads, IPC improvements for multi threaded apps, Network throughput improvements for inter vm communication within same host suitable for NFV,..etc.

    <table border="1" style="width:100%">
   <tr>